tideland/gocells/README.md

 - **Combo** waits for a user-defined combination of events.
 - **Condition** tests events for conditions using a tester function and calls a processor then.
-- **Countdown** counts a number of events down to zero and executes a payload returning function.
-The payload will be emitted in an event then.
+- **Countdown** counts a number of events down to zero and executes an event returning function.
+The event will be emitted then.
 - **Counter** counts events, the counters can be retrieved.
 - **Evaluator** evaluates events based on a user-defined function which returns a rating.